Rajouri: History

-The first ruler of this Kingdom was Raja Prithvi Pal from the Jarral Rajput clan ruled Rajouri from 1033 to 1192, Prithvi Pal defended Pir Panchal Pass at the time of incursion of Mahmud of Ghazni in 1021 CE.
+The first ruler of this Kingdom was Raja Prithvi Pal from the Jarral Rajput clan ruled Rajouri from 1033 to 1192, Prithvi Pal defended Pir Panjal at the time of incursion of Mahmud of Ghazni in 1021 CE.
 The old name of Rajouri was "Rajapuri" as mentioned in Rajtarangni of Kalhana Pandita written in 1148 CE.

 Rajouri came under the suzerainty of the Kashmir Sultanate during the 15th century through the military campaigns of General Malik Tazi Bhat.
 In 1475, he led conquests that brought Rajouri, along with Poonch, Jammu, Bhimber, Jhelum, Sialkot, and Gujrat, under the administrative control of the Kashmiri Sultan.
 Local rulers retained limited autonomy but were required to acknowledge the Sultan’s authority and provide tribute and military support.
 This vassal arrangement continued until the late 16th century, when Mughal Emperor Akbar annexed Kashmir in 1586, ending Kashmir’s control over Rajouri.

 During the Mughal rule, the Jarral Rajput rulers or Raja agreed to a treaty with the Mughal Empire and thus were given the title 'Mirza'.
 In 1810 and 1812, Maharaja Ranjit Singh attempted to conquer Bhimber, Kotli, and Rajouri.
 However, Rajouri successfully resisted these invasions.
 In 1813, Gulab Singh of Jammu captured Rajouri for the Sikh Empire of Maharaja Ranjit Singh, by defeating Raja Aghar Khan.
 After this, Rajouri became part of the Sikh Empire.
 But parts of it were given as jagirs to Raja Rahimullah Khan (the brother of Raja Agarullah Khan) and other parts to Gulab Singh.

 Following the First Anglo-Sikh War and the Treaty of Amritsar (1846), all the territories between the Ravi River and the Indus were transferred to Gulab Singh, and he was recognised as an independent Maharaja of Jammu and Kashmir.
 Thus Rajouri became a part of the princely state of Jammu and Kashmir.
 Gulab Singh changed the name of Rajouri to Rampur.
 He appointed Mian Hathu as Governor of Rajouri, who remained in Rajouri up to 1856.
 Mian Hathu constructed a stunning temple in between Thanna Nallah in close proximity to Rajouri city.
 He also built Rajouri Fort at Dhannidhar village.

 After Mian Hathu, Rajouri was transformed into a tehsil and affiliated with Bhimber district.
 In 1904, this tehsil was separated from Bhimber and affiliated with the Reasi district.

-The area of Rajouri principality included proper Rajouri, Thanna, Bagla Azim Garh, Behrote, Chingus, Darhal, Nagrota and Phalyana etc.